oneminch/Notes/Java.md

         - `@BeforeAll`
             - A static method that is executed once before all test methods in the class.
             - Used for expensive setup operations that should be done only once for the entire test class.
+        - If the test class has a constructor, it runs before `@BeforeEach`.
         - `@BeforeEach`
             - A method that is executed before each test method (`@Test`) in the class.
             - Used to initialize objects or reset the state required for each test method.